MrShoenel/metrics-as-scores/paper/paper.md

 The interactive application is partially shown in @fig:mas.
 Not shown are the header, UI controls, a tabular with numerical data for the current selection, and the footer which contains help.
 The application supports all transforms, continuous and discrete distributions, obtaining scores for own metrics/sampling from inverse CDFs (PPFs), and grouping of metrics into discrete/continuous.
 The main tool, the plot, allows the user to zoom, pan, select, enable/disable contexts, and manually hover the graphs to obtain precise $x$/$y$-values.
-The interactive application is built using Bokeh [@bokeh] and allows to be customized using a few steps described in the software's manual.
+The interactive application is built using Bokeh [@bokeh] and allows for customization using a few steps described in the software's manual.